Rules of Exeter City Water Polo and Swimming Club as at 28th October 2018.

-3.2 All persons who materially assist in any way with the club’s activities shall become members of the club and hence of the A.S.A. and the relevant A.S.A. membership fee shall be paid.
+3.2 All persons who assist in any way with the club’s activities shall become members of the club and hence of Swim England and the relevant Swim England membership fee shall be paid.
 Assisting with the Club’s activities shall include, but not be restricted to, voluntary instructors, teachers and coaches, Committee members, helpers, Officers, verifiers or tutors of Swim England’s educational certificates.

-3.3 Paid instructors, teachers and coaches who are not members of the club must be members of a body which accepts that its members are bound by the A.S.A.’s Code of Ethics, A.S.A.
-Law relating to Child Protection and those parts of the Judicial Laws, Judicial Rules and procedures necessary for their implementation and whilst engaged in activities under the jurisdiction of the A.S.A. shall be subject to all the constraints and privileges of the Judicial Laws and Rules.
+3.3 Paid instructors, teachers and coaches who are not members of the club must be members of a body which accepts that its members are bound by the Swim England’s Code of Ethics, Swim England Regulations relating to Wavepower those parts of the Judicial Regulations and procedures necessary for their implementation and whilst engaged in activities under the jurisdiction of Swim England shall be subject to all the constraints and privileges of the Judicial Regulations

 3.4 Any person who wishes to become a member of the Club must submit a signed application to the secretary (and in the case of a junior member the application must be signed by the member’s parent or guardian).
 The Membership Officer shall determine election of membership.

 3.5 The Secretary shall be required to give written reasons for the refusal of any application for membership to any member of the Club or to any judicial official of the Amateur Swimming Association.
-Any person refused membership may seek a review of this decision before a review panel appointed by the Committee (“Review Panel”) comprised of not less than three members (who may or may not be members of the Committee).
+Any person refused membership may seek a review of this decision before a review panel appointed by the Committee (“Review Panel”) comprised of not less than three members of the Committee).
 The person refused membership shall be entitled to make representations to the Review Panel.
 The procedures for review shall be at the discretion of the Review Panel whose decision shall be final and binding and provided to the Committee and the applicant in writing.

-4.1 The annual members subscription and coaching and squad fees (as applicable) shall be determined from time to time by the Committee and the Committee shall in so doing make special provision for different classes of membership as it shall determine.
+4.1 The members’ subscription and coaching and squad fees (as applicable) shall be determined from time to time by the Committee and the Committee shall in so doing make special provision for different classes of membership as it shall determine.

 4.3 Any member whose subscription is unpaid by the date falling 30 days after the due date for payment may be suspended by the Committee (or the Club Chairman, Coach or Membership Secretary acting on behalf of the Committee) from some or all Club activities until such payment is made.

 4.4 The Committee shall, from time to time, have the power to determine the annual membership subscription and other fees.
-This shall include the power to make such increases in the subscription as shall, where the club pays the individual A.S.A. membership fee to the A.S.A. on behalf of members, be consequential upon an increase in individual A.S.A. membership fees.
+This shall include the power to make such increases in the subscription as shall, where the club pays the individual Swim England membership fee to Swim England on behalf of members, be consequential upon an increase in individual Swim England membership fees.
 Any increase in subscriptions shall be advised to the members in writing with the reasons for any increase to be reported to the members at the next Annual General Meeting.

 5.1 A member wishing to resign membership of the club must give to the Secretary written notice of his resignation.
 A member’s resignation shall only take effect when this (Rule 5.1) has been complied with.